Authority: Senior Vice Provost and Director of Libraries

 3.1.3 Late Return Fees

 Late return fees are not assessed for most overdue materials.
 However, hourly or daily late return fees are charged for recalled items and reserve materials, including laptop computers.
-See details at: NCSU Libraries Rules on Overdue Books.
+See details at: NC State University Libraries Rules on Overdue Books.

 3.1.4 Lost Materials